alexharri/website/posts/non-null-assertions.md

 }
 ```

-TypeScript does not give us a type error because narrowing a type through <Code.ts>as</Code.ts> is a common and useful operation.
+TypeScript does not give us a compile-time type error because narrowing a type through <Code.ts>as</Code.ts> is a common and useful operation.
 Take this example of getting the rendering context of a canvas element whose id is <Code.ts>"some-canvas"</Code.ts>:

 ```ts
 const canvas = document.getElementById("some-canvas");